-The AD5380 contains a global power-down feature that puts all channels into a low power mode and reduces the analog power consumption to 2 μA max and digital power consumption to 20 μA max.
+The AD5382 contains a global power-down feature, which puts all channels into a low power mode and reduces the analog power consumption to 2 μA max and digital power consumption to 20 μA max.
 In power-down mode, the output amplifier can be configured as a high impedance output or provide a 100 $k\Omega$ load to ground.
 The contents of all internal registers are retained in power-down mode.
-When exiting power-down, the settling time of the amplifier will elapse before the outputs settle to their correct values.
+When exiting power-down, the settling time of the amplifier elapses before the outputs settle to their correct values.

-AD5380 INTERFACES
+AD5382 INTERFACES

-The AD5380 contains both parallel and serial interfaces.
-Furthermore, the serial interface can be programmed to be either SPI-, DSP-, MICROWIRE-, or I2C-compatible.
-The SER/PAR pin selects parallel and serial interface modes.
-In serial mode, the SPI/I2C pin is used to select DSP, SPI, MICROWIRE, or I2C interface mode.
+The AD5382 contains both parallel and serial interfaces.
+Furthermore, the serial interface can be programmed to be either SPI-, DSP-, MICROWIRE-, or I 2 C-compatible.
+The SER/ \overline{PAR} pin selects parallel and serial interface modes.
+In serial mode, the \overline{SPI}/I^2 C pin is used to select DSP, SPI, MICROWIRE, or I 2 C interface mode.

-The devices use an internal FIFO memory to allow high speed successive writes in parallel interface mode.
+The device uses an internal FIFO memory to allow high speed successive writes in parallel interface mode.
 The user can continue writing new data to the device while write instructions are being executed.
 The BUSY signal indicates the current status of the device, going low while instructions in the FIFO are being executed.
 In parallel mode, up to 128 successive instructions can be written to the FIFO at maximum speed.
-When the FIFO is full, any further writes to the device are ignored.
+When the FIFO is full, further writes to the device are ignored.

-To minimize both the power consumption of the device and the on-chip digital noise, the active interface only powers up fully when the device is being written to, that is, on the falling edge of $\overline{\text{WR}}$ or the falling edge of $\overline{\text{SYNC}}$.
+To minimize both the power consumption of the device and the on-chip digital noise, the active interface powers up fully when only the device is being written to, that is, on the falling edge of \overline{WR} or the falling edge of \overline{SYNC} .